-COLUMN a: NUMBER OF PATIENTS IN THE "UNIVERSE"
+COLUMN a: NUMBER OF PATIENTS IN THE UNIVERSE

 Enter the total number of health center patients who fit the criteria as defined below.
 Note that this will no doubt include a significant number of patients who have not received the specific service being measured.
-Because these populations are initially defined in terms of age (and gender) comparisons to the numbers on Table 3A will be made.
+Because these populations are initially defined in terms of age (and gender), comparisons to the numbers on Table 3A will be made.
 But because the definitions are different, the numbers will not be equal to those on Table 3A.

-Column a will reflect the total number of patients meeting the criteria in the agency's total patient population.
+Column a will reflect the total number of patients meeting the criteria in the agency's total patient population including all sites and all programs.